RioT007/Face-Anonymization/README.md

 # Face-Anonymization
-To Anonymize faces using different methods like blurring, pixelating and masking.
+This project aims at anonymizing faces using different methods like blurring, pixelating and masking.
-`bash python project.py -h```
+To see all the different Argument Parser options available, run ```bash python project.py -h```